These four core masculine virtues led me from hoping my wife would die in her sleep to creating YouTube videos about marriage together.

 Though I had hoped that my wife was “the one,” after nearly two decades into it, I believed I’d made a colossal mistake!

-I wasn’t getting any younger, and it felt like there wasn’t much time left to find the woman who made me feel this way, start a life together with her, and fill my nostrils with that delightful feminine beauty, softness, and delicious, juicy intimate goodness.
+I wasn’t getting any younger, and it felt like there wasn’t much time left to find the woman who made me feel this way, start a life together with her, and fill my nostrils with that delightful feminine beauty, softness, and delicious, juicy, intimate goodness.

 Entering Men’s Work

 I was sure it all meant I should count my losses, divorce my wife, and start toward the life I wanted.
-I expected a call where he told me “poor you” and justified my resentment and bitterness over my wife’s lack of appreciation and gratitude.
+I expected a call where he told me, “poor you,” and justified my resentment and bitterness over my wife’s lack of appreciation and gratitude.

 But he didn’t.
 Instead, he began to show me the way out of resentment.